The difference between being rich vs wealthy is 2 completely different concepts.

 To optimize your wealth, you’ll want to invest your money as early as possible – and as much of your money as possible.

 The worst thing you can do is doing nothing.

-If you can invest $100’s at once and still want a little investment guidance, then you may want to consider looking at M1 Finance.
+If you want a little investment guidance, then you may want to consider looking at M1 Finance.

 With M1 Finance, you can select (or you can create) your own investment allocation “pie,” which will invest your money in different stocks, bonds, etc.